alfred-kc-tang/portfolio-site/README.md

 ## Contributing

-This repository is the author's code for a project of Udacity Front-end Web Developer Nanodegree.
+This repository is the author's code for a project for Udacity's Front-end Web Developer Nanodegree.

+## License

+The contents of this repository are covered under the [MIT License](https://choosealicense.com/licenses/mit/).